TheRoddyWMS/Roddy/README.md

 == Changelist

+- (WIP) Integrate slurm as a cluster backend

+- (WIP) Allow selection of nodes via command line for PBS and SLURM.
+SGE is currently not supported.
+  The configuration value to set is "enforceSubmissionToNodes:<nodeid>;<nodeid>" followed by a semicolon separated list of nodes.

+- (TEST) Change output of job ids to use println.

-- (WIP) Introduce a killswitch to disable filename imports upon analysis import.
+- (TEST) Introduce a killswitch to disable filename imports upon analysis import.

 * Version update to 2.2.49